learn-co-curriculum/phase-0-html-lists-lab/README.md

 correct tags informs us of what the content's purpose is.
 If we see an `h1` tag, we know that we're looking at a _big_ page header.
 In this lesson, we're going to be looking at a few new tags that help us organize _lists_ of related content.

-## Objectives

-1. What are unordered and ordered HTML Lists?
-2. Reinforce our understanding of unordered lists through creation
-3. Introduce the ordered list tag
-4. Reinforce our understanding of ordered lists through creation

 ## What are Unordered And Ordered HTML Lists?